rcmckee/classification_patent_streamlit_lime/readme.md

 6) Next, import Streamlit.
 To make things easier later, we're also importing numpy and pandas for working with sample data.

-    import streamlit as st
+    import streamlit as st \n
-    import numpy as np
+    import numpy as np \n
-    import pandas as pd
+    import pandas as pd \n

 7) Run your app.
 A new tab will open in your default browser.
 It’ll be blank for now.
 That’s OK.